 HUBS Bioscience Learning & Teaching Workshop Series 2019-20

 The HEABIOPEDR group, that is run through the JISC network, is maintaining an active community of academic staff who are committed to the development of learning and teaching within the biosciences.
 This is supported by a series of meetings which will take place each year, comprising:

 - the annual Bioscience Education Summit, which takes place in September and is supported by Oxford University Press.
-This year it will be on 6-7 September at UEA (contact Harriet Jones and Kay Yeoman for more details)
+This year it will be on 5-6 September at the University of Edinburgh

 - the Heads of University Biosciences (HUBS) Spring Meeting, which focuses on learning and teaching and will be held on 30 April - 1 May 2019 at the Wellcome Genome Campus, Hinxton

 - the HUBS workshop series